-- "Sin(x)/x" Two adjacent ADC sample points are connected by a sin(x)/x curve, and also the adjoining sample points are considered by this curve.
+"Sin(x)/x" Two adjacent ADC sample points are connected by a $sin(x)/x$ curve, and also the adjoining sample points are considered by this curve.
 The interpolated points are placed on the resulting curve.
-This interpolation method is the default method.
-It is precise and shows the best signal curve. - "Linear" Two adjacent ADC sample points are connected by a straight line, the interpolated points are placed on the line.
+This inter- polation method is the default method.
+It is precise and shows the best signal curve.
+"Lincor" Two adjacent ADC complements are connected by a straight line, the

+- "Linear" Two adjacent ADC sample points are connected by a straight line, the interpolated points are placed on the line.
 You see a polygonal wave-form similar to the real signal, and also the ADC sample points as vertexes. - "Sample-Hold" The ADC sample points are displayed like a histogram.
 For each sample interval, the voltage is taken from the sample point and considered as constant, and the intervals are connected with vertical lines.
 Thus, you see the discrete values of the ADC.